Bracken: Distribution and habitat

-Pteridium aquilinum (bracken or common bracken) is the most common species with a cosmopolitan distribution, occurring in temperate and subtropical regions throughout much of the world.
-It is a prolific and abundant plant in the moorlands of Ireland, where it is limited to altitudes of below 600 metres.
+Pteridium aquilinum (bracken or common bracken) is the most common species of this genus with a cosmopolitan distribution (occurring in suitable habitats in temperate and subtropical regions throughout much of the world).

+It is a prolific and abundant plant in the moorlands of Ireland, where it is limited to altitudes of below 600 m.
 It does not like poorly drained marshes or fen.
 It has been observed growing in soils from pH 2.8 to 8.6.
 Exposure to cold or high pH inhibits its growth.
-It causes such a problem in invading pasturelands that at one time the British government had an eradication programme.
-Special filters have even been used on some British water supplies to filter out the bracken spores.